pingcap/tidb-tools/pkg/diff/README.md

 	// target table
 	TargetTable *TableInstance

-	// columns be ignored
+	// columns be ignored, will not check this column's data,
+	// but may use these columns as split field or order by key.
 	IgnoreColumns []string

-	// columns be removed
+	// columns be removed, will remove these columns from table info,
+	// and will not check these columns' data, will not use these columns as split field or order by key too.
 	RemoveColumns []string

 	// field should be the primary key, unique key or field with index